gregsabo/garden-path/README.md

 - [x] Figure out why resuming doesn't seem to work
 - [x] Remove <prose> from schema when generating moments
 - [x] Figure out why chapters are dissapearing
+- [x] Include some previous moments
+- [ ] Handle incomplete chapter generation.
 - [ ] Generate cover and blurb
-- [x] Include some previous moments
+- [ ] Strip out prose except for previous
-- [ ] Generate prose for each moment
+- [x] Generate prose for each moment
 - [ ] See if we can stream output